If you’re inquiring about our upcoming Speak Up Summit, find more information here.

 Post-mortem between classroom teacher, Northlight Director of Education, and Teaching Artist.
 All student and teacher assessments and rubrics will be collected.

-To find out more information or book a residency, please contact Alexi Siegel, Education & Community Engagement Manager, at email@example.com or 847.324.1608.
+To find out more information or book a residency, please contact Christina Lepri, Director of Education & Community Engagement, at firstname.lastname@example.org or at 847.324.1607.

 Northlight Education Programs Supported by lead sponsor Ralla Klepak Foundation for Education in the Performing Arts